Security6 min read

 Cloud-synced (1Password, Bitwarden, Dashlane): your encrypted vault is stored on the provider's servers.
 Sync across devices is automatic.
 The trade-off is trusting the provider's infrastructure and zero-knowledge claims.

-Local / self-hosted (KeePass, Bitwarden self-hosted, browser-based vaults): the encrypted file lives on your machine or your own server.
+Local / self-hosted (KeePass, Bitwarden self-hosted, local desktop vaults): the encrypted vault lives on your machine or your own server.
 No third-party ever holds your ciphertext.
 Sync requires your own solution (e.g., Syncthing, a personal S3 bucket).

-Browser-based vault tools like MyDevTools Password Manager store credentials in your browser's encrypted local storage — useful for development credentials, staging tokens, and project-specific secrets that you do not want in a cloud service.
+Local desktop vault tools like the MyDevTools Password Manager store credentials in an encrypted local vault on your machine — useful for development credentials, staging tokens, and project-specific secrets that you do not want in a cloud service.

 Best practices for developer secrets